googlefonts/colr-gradients-spec/colr-gradients-spec.md

     or if format 9: // PaintRotate
     or if format 10: // PaintSkew
         apply the specified transform
-        call renderPaint() passing the child paint table restore the previous transform state
+            // compose the transform with the current transform state—see 5.7.11.1.5 call renderPaint() passing the child paint table restore the previous transform state